 Send links to the attachments

 You’d then only provide the links to these documents and files within your email.
-The people who need to read it can download it on demand.
+The people who need to read it can download them on demand.

 If not all the people in CC and/or BCC may have access to this resource, you might want to add a note to your message that the files and links are only intended for people in the To line.

-If the location is a network share, it very easy to quickly create shortcuts to these files via a drag & drop with the right mouse button.
+If the location is a network share, it is very easy to quickly create shortcuts to these files via drag & drop with the right mouse button.